BrahGames/Roblox-Api-Documentation/README.md

 ```
 count is the number, example putting 10 will run loop 10 times and variable stores the current index of the loop.

+but the count variable in negative value to make it countdown.

 Example:
 ```
 loop for 5; index {
     print "Current: " .. index
+    wait 1
+}

+loop for -5; index {
+    print "Countdown: " .. index
     wait 1
 }
 ```